syncfusion-content/blazor-docs/blazor/stepper/events.md

 # Events in Blazor Stepper Component

-This section describes the stepper events that will be triggered when appropriate actions are performed.
-The following events are available in the stepper component.
+This section describes the Stepper events that will be triggered when an appropriate actions are performed.
+The following events are available in the Stepper component.

 ## Created

-The [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_Created) event is triggered when the Stepper component is initially created.
+The Stepper component triggers the [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_Created) event when the component rendering is completed.

 ```cshtml